operfetti/oliviaperfetti-repository/ClimateAction.md

 Action is needed to reduce emissions, and one can compare outcomes based on different actions.

 **- Where was your eye drawn first in this graph?**
-Y axis to see what we are measuring,
+Y axis to see what we are measuring.

 **- Is there anything you find surprising or confusing?**
 I am not sure what the "Mt" is in "MtCo2e" per year.
 I also note the space on your X-axis between 1990-2023 and 2023-2030 is not consistent.
 I htink you indicated this with the dotted line but I believe the usual notation is two slashed lines along the X-axis.
 I could be wrong about that.